 Feeling slightly anxious about visiting the dentist is completely normal, but for some, that anxiety is so overwhelming that it prevents people from getting the dental care they desperately need.
 Luckily for these people, there may be a solution for severe dental anxiety – acupuncture.

-New Studies Show Acupuncture can Help with Dental Anxiety
+New Studies Show Acupuncture can Help Patients with Dental Anxiety

 Researchers have just begun to study how acupuncture can be used to help relieve dental anxiety.
 Even though research has just begun, the results from some of the smaller studies that have been conducted have been promising.